1nsekhon/coen174/README.md

 # Repository Branches
 The Allergen Detector project consists of several branches in the repository.
 Each branch serves a different purpose.
 Here is a description of the available branches:

-main: Contains the SwiftUI code for the iOS app that scans text using the user's camera and exports it to a text file.
-It also includes the Python script that interacts with ChatGPT and generates a data frame.
+main: Contains the functional code for our app, without any custom UI
-Vision: Contains the SwiftUI code for an alternative version of the iOS app that takes a photo upload input and scans text from the uploaded image.
+Vision: Contains the SwiftUI code for an alternative version of the iOS app that takes a photo upload input and scans text from the uploaded image, home to 10 of our unit tests.
-xcode-megan: Contains the SwiftUI code for an iOS app that uses the device's camera to scan text in real-time and display it on the screen.
-The scanned text is then sent to a text file.
-backend: Contains the Python script responsible for feeding queries to ChatGPT and generating a data frame as output.
-Building and Running the iOS App
+uiintegration1: Contains our final working app with UI integrated Building and Running the iOS App
 To build and run the iOS app, follow these steps: